bukiro/PECS/README.md

 A character management tool for Pathfinder RPG 2e

-PECS is, at its heart, a character sheet.
-It aims to help you keep track of every mechanical aspect of your characters - from classes and feats to inventory to the conditions you are currently under.
+PECS aims to help you keep track of every mechanical aspect of your characters - from classes and feats to inventory to the conditions you are currently under.
 Like every character sheet ever.
 But PECS goes an excessive amount of steps further: You will find that equipping a weapon gives you attacks, carrying too much loot makes you encumbered, and casting a spell not only uses up a spell slot, but also grants you its bonuses and penalties - you and your party members, should they accept them.
-And if you are like the author and keep forgetting that this one feat gives you a bonus to that one skill under these very specific circumstances - PECS will be happy to remind you with its interconnected tagging system.
-You can probably even tick a box and see that bonus appear on your Athletics modifier for as long as you need to Wrestle that Titan™.
+And if you are like me and keep forgetting that this one feat gives you a bonus to that one skill under these very specific circumstances - PECS will be happy to remind you with its interconnected tagging system.
+You can probably even tick a box on the tag and see that bonus appear on your Athletics modifier for as long as you need to Wrestle that Titan™.

 Prepare spells, gain conditions, Bless your comrades and take a battle stance.
 Or turn into a dinosaur and see your AC soar and your new Jaws attack get calculated with that bonus that you have on Unarmed Attacks.
 You can even roll your attack and damage with the press of a button (each).
 Or go into manual mode and gain complete control over your bonuses and penalties, spell slots and activity cooldowns.
 Want to use your Orc Ferocity in every battle?
 Now you can!
 (But it's cheating!)